Scrapbooking: Modern scrapbooking

-In addition to preserving memories, the hobby is popular for the strong social network that scrapbooking can provide.
-Hobbyists, known as "scrappers" or "scrapbookers", get together and scrapbook at each other's homes, local scrapbook stores, scrapbooking conventions, retreat centers, and even on cruises.
-The term "crop", a reference to cropping or trimming printed photographs, was coined to describe these events.

 Following the lead of Keeping Memories Alive (which was originally in the smaller building next door and named The Annex in its early years), many other stores have popped up and cater to the scrapbooking community.
-These shops provide many of the necessary tools for every scrapbooker's needs.
 Besides Keeping Memories Alive, these include companies such as Creative Memories, Making Memories, Stampin' Up!, and Close to My Heart.

-The scrapbooking industry doubled in size between 2001 and 2004 to $2.5 billion with over 1,600 companies creating scrapbooking products by 2003.
-Creative Memories, a home-based retailer of scrapbooking supplies founded in 1987, saw $425 million in retail sales in 2004.
-However, Creative Memories' parent company filed Chapter 11 in 2013 and became the bankruptcy with the largest debt in the Twin City area.

 According to Google Trends, the search terms related to scrapbook and scrapbooking have seen a 70 percent decline since its peak in 2005–2006.
 However, there is much debate among the community of people who engage in memory keeping about what the decline means for the health and future of the industry as a whole.
-What seems to be clear is that traditional scrapbooking is once again in a transition period due to many forces including current economic issues, the influence of social media and the ease of digital sharing, and the rejection of the stereotype of traditional scrapbooks being something that is for older women.
-However, if one takes a closer look, it is easy to see all the ways people continue memory keeping even if it doesn't fall strictly within the definition of traditional scrapbooking as defined here.
-Moving away from the traditional methods of scrapbooking, modern scrapbooking emphasizes the preservation of memories and the story it'll tell in the future.
-Rather than only scrapbooking the eye-catching or aesthetically pleasing photos, memory keepers get to choose which experiences are "scraphworthy" to them and how they want to be remembered in their family history.
+However, if one takes a closer look, it is easy to see all the ways people continue memory keeping even if it does not fall strictly within the definition of traditional scrapbooking as defined here.